 My name is Cynthia Clampitt, and I am a writer, world traveler, and culinary historian.
 I am a fourth-generation foodie who grew up in a family that shared my love of good food and the open road.
 I have been to 37 countries on six continents, and I’ve studied food, history, and/or cooking in many of those countries.
 (The image at the top of the blog is from a cooking class in Kerala, in southern India.)
 In this blog, I hope to share with you my travels, culinary and otherwise, some of the recipes I’ve discovered in my wanderings, and the fascinating histories of the foods that sustain and delight us.

 In addition to being a food writer, I have a book out titled Waltzing Australia, which is a travel narrative of my six-month solo journey around Australia.
 I have a separate blog for this as well, to support the book and share additional travels to Australia.
-There, you’ll find photos, videos, additional adventures from the land Down Under.
+There, you’ll find photos, videos, and additional adventures from the land Down Under.
 To reach my other two blogs, you can click on the links at right.

 Finally, if you’re looking for a good freelance writer or speaker, here’s a link to my web site, which offers the more practical, business-related information: World Plate.